 But De Bock played just seven times for Leeds, with his penultimate appearance going down in folklore for being such a clusterf*ck.

-Remarkably, he’s still technically a Leeds player, albeit spending the season on loan at Zulte Waregem – his fourth loan move in four years at Elland Road.
+Remarkably, he’s still technically a Leeds player, albeit spending the season on loan at Zulte Waregem – his fifth loan move in five years at Elland Road.

 Hearing Leeds had signed a promising young attacking midfielder called Sarkic from Benfica sounded pretty exciting in 2018, at least until you realised he’s actually from Grimsby.